-Last Updated on March 27, 2022
+Last Updated on February 12, 2023

-The thing that got me into baking was a triple-tiered cake I saw the first time I went to a wedding reception.
-It had the most gorgeous white decorations and the moment the bride and groom cut it open was so magical.
-And getting a piece was incredible!
 I still remember it was a coconut sponge, filled with strawberry buttercream.
 It was covered in fondant, though, which is not my favorite.
-So today I am going to show you how to make a 2 tiered cake with buttercream icing.
+So today I am going to show you how to make a 2 tier cake with buttercream icing.
 Get ready, cause it is going to be a doozy!

 You will need a good 4 hours to make this and should allocate more time if you are planning on doing some decorations.
 You can always try and divide the time into a couple of days.
 Maybe bake the sponges and mix the buttercream the day before.
-Even try crumb coating them that day and assembling and decorating the next one.
+Even try crumb-coating them that day and assembling and decorating the next one.

-This recipe will yield enough for a double layer 8-inch tier and one double layer 6-inch tier.
+This recipe will yield enough for a double-layer 8-inch tier and one double-layer 6-inch tier.

 1. How to Make the Coconut Sponge